-Demonstrates leadership, business and management principles to guide practice and achieve operational goals.
-Competencies Performance Indicators Learning Activities and Practice Illustrations Demonstration/Assessment 5.1 Demonstrates leadership skills to guide practice.
+Demonstrates leade rship, business and management principles to gu uide practice and achieve operational goals.
+T Competencies Performance Indicators Learning Activities and Practice Illustrations Demonstration/Assessment 5.1 Demonstrates leadership skills to guide practice.
 (D) 5.1.1 Exhibits self-awareness in terms of personality, learning, leadership style and cultural orientation.
 (S) 5.1.2 Demonstrates understanding of social cues and team dynamics.
 (K) 5.1.3 Communicates at the appropriate level and understands emotions and emotional situations.
 (D) 5.1.4 Develops conversational and interpersonal skills.
 (D) 5.1.5 Reflects on situations and critically evaluates outcomes and possible alternate courses of action.
 (D) 5.1.6 Understands the mentoring role and practices mentoring and precepting others.
 (D) Engage in situational leadership, personality, generational learning and learning style activities to understand group dynamics and personal preferences and skills.
 Recognize different communication strategies and personality styles in the individuals on their team and how it impacts performance.
 Participate in an interprofessional project, initiative or a committee.
 Demonstrate conflict management skills.
 Demonstrate understanding of the phases of team dynamics (forming, storming, norming and performing).
 Self-reflective/assessment exercise, case studies, role play, field placement Lead a group project.
 Other students evaluate leadership skills and team productivity.
 Identify all four stages of the team dynamics.
 Observe several team meetings and note different leadership styles and the impact on team dynamics Lead or engage in a team building exercise.
 Mentor a first-year student.
-5.2 Planning Planning Case study, project work, role play, group Applies principles of organization management.
-(D) 5.2.1 Establishes operational plan considering budget, inventory control, labor and regular daily tasks.
-(D) 5.2.2 Aligns plans with the organizational strategic plan, mission and vision.
-(D) Organizing 5.2.3 Assigns responsibilities to various team members according to scope of practice and personal competence.
-(D) 5.2.4 Sets and monitors clear targets for team members, departments and the organization aligned with common objectives and goals.
-(D) Develop an operational plan for an organization that includes a budget and staff resource allocation.
+5.2 Applies principles of organization management.
+(D) Planning5.2.1Establishes operational plan considering budget, inventory control, labor and regular daily tasks.
+(D)5.2.2Aligns plans with the organizational strategic plan, mission and vision.
+(D)Organizing5.2.3Assigns responsibilities to various team members according to scope of practice and personal competence.
+(D)5.2.4Sets and monitors clear targets for team members, departments and the organization aligned with common objectives and goals.
+(D) Planning Develop an operational plan for an organization that includes a budget and staff resource allocation.
 Develop criteria or measures to evaluate the plan, aligned to organization's strategic plan, mission and vision.
 Organizing Identify key staff members and their scope of practice in a variety of practice settings.
 Utilize principles of organization management, prepare tools and documents for use in operation of a nutrition services program (e.g., job description, work schedules, quality assurance standards and monitoring tools and performance evaluations.)
 Develop performance review templates with measures, mapped to organizational strategic plan.
-Projects, field placement.
+Case study, project work, role play, group projects, field placement.
 Conduct a mock accreditation audit.
 Review a current budget and assign required budget changes.
-Require student to reallocate and trim budget accordingly.
-Conduct a mock interview using behavior-based methodology.
+Require studen to reallocate and trim budget accordingly Conduct a mock interview using behavior based methodology.
 Lead a team building activity.
 Develop and implement a project using management principles to achieve the project goals and objectives.
 Conduct a risk assessment for each project.